julien-poivret/SSH_basic/README.md

 system("ssh -t username@sshipserver touch ~/My_yellow_palm");
 // Warning !
 Your mind must be pure ! now you remotely control a computer !
 ```
-... you can do anything you want fromt the coded C client side through your private home network
+... you can do anything you want from the coded C client side through your private home network
 with safety and encryption !

 *****************************************************************************************************